bonzofenix/client/README.md

 and run `bundle`

 ## Usage
-Client tries to generate res clients at soon as you require the gem.
+Client tries to generate rest clients as soon as you require the gem.
 It will try to find `client.yml` in the main folder of your project:

     /my_project/client.yml